nnapior/redcap-sheets/README.md

 ### Introduction:

 Thanks for using our webapp.
-This web application used to import and export data with the REDcap and google sheets.
+This web application used to import and export data with the REDcap and Google Sheets.

 ### What can you do using this web app?

-1.Export data to Google sheets.
+1. Export data to Google sheets.

-3.Import data from Google sheets to REDCap.
+2. Import data from Google sheets to REDCap.

-5.Delete data from REDCap.
+3. Delete data from REDCap.

 ## Dependencies